sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 +++
-title = "NBA Draft Age Analysis I: Are Players Drafted at a Young Age Productive" date = "2024-01-20" description = "Analyzing the productivity of young players in the NBA"
+title = "NBA Draft Age Analysis I: Are Players Drafted at a Young Age Productive" date = "2024-01-20" description = "Analyzing the productivity of young and older draft prospects in the NBA"

 draft = true